poojasingh09/2024_singh_transcriptomeanalysis_pipeline/README.md

 # pooja.singh09@gmail.com

 This is a set of scripts used to analyse transcriptome data from hundreds of mRNAseq samples across multiple species and radiations for cichlid fishes from the East African Great lakes.
-The analysis leverages short-read mRNA-seq to assemble a super-annotation of gene isoforms that can be used to conduct differential splicing analysis at the isoform level.
+The analysis leverages short-read mRNA-seq to assemble and curate a super-annotation of gene isoforms that can be used to conduct differential splicing analysis at the isoform level.

 The manuscripts that used this pipeline are as follows: